uncleash/cxAsCodeDevlab/content/030-Using-CX-as-Code/20_BuidlingYourCodeBase.md

 weight: 20
 ---

+## The Terraform Registry

+The code snips we will be referencing for our configuration below can be found at the Genesys Cloud Terraform Registry.

+Before we begin our code setup, we will take a brief walk through of the terraform registry which can be found [Here](https://registry.terraform.io/providers/MyPureCloud/genesyscloud/latest/docs).

 ## Setting up your file structure

 From here, we will be starting from scratch with two terraform scripts and how to get started with terraform.
 Below you will see two separate terraform files you will need to create.
-Within VS Code, create new folders with the naming convention below:

-Create two files in VS code:
+Within VS Code create the following two files (you can right click within your explorer or select file and "create file"):
 1. Variables.tf
 2. Main.tf

 Copy the code snippit below and paste it into your Variables.tf file.
-Once copied over you will need to enter your Oauth client ID and secret with the information from the Oauth client you created in the previous step.
+Once copied over you will need to enter your Oauth client ID and secret with the information from the Oauth client you created in Genesys Cloud.
 You will also need to replace the [AWS Region](https://help.mypurecloud.com/articles/aws-regions-for-genesys-cloud-deployment/) (found in the AWS region name column in the linked article) with the AWS region your Genesys Cloud org resides in

 ```
 variable "oauthclient_id" {